I used to be a hopeless romantic. I was in love with the idea of love.

 Most of my painful experiences resulted from expectations that I had and when I was able to question them, I saw the reality of how much I contributed to my own hurt.

-What are some expectations that you think may be hurting your relationships?
+What are some expectations that you have had that may have hurt your relationships?